Drug Abuse Felonization as Our National Economic Driver Harms Nations

-Some drugs should come with little or no penalties for similar acts.
+Some drugs should come with little or no penalty for similar acts.
 Those would be the drugs that are about as dangerous as others lawfully on the market.
 Marijuana for smoking has often been compared to alcohol for drinking on the ground of relative dangers to consumers.

 Designer drugs, those not violating law but that should be legally restricted because they have been newly invented and have consequences similar to those of drugs violating law, can be restricted by a catch-all law that might delegate regulatory authority to a government agency that can regulate more quickly than a legislature can legislate to like effect, with a regulatory proposal procedure that can be transparent, accept evidence pro and con, and prescribe that defendants be treated as they would be if charged with respect to the comparison drug and with a sunset provision to give a legislature time, perhaps a year or two, to make the restriction permanent through legislation.
 Criminalization by regulation is already law in other subjects and is lawful.